ghinaramita/Survival-Shooter/README.md

 # Survival Shooter
-This is the source code for a Survival Shooter games.
+This is the source code for a Survival Shooter game.

 ## Build
 The build version